haofeixu/aanet/README.md

 Authors: [Haofei Xu](https://haofeixu.github.io/) and [Juyong Zhang](http://staff.ustc.edu.cn/~juyong/)

 **11/13/2022 Update: Check out our new work: [Unifying Flow, Stereo and Depth Estimation](https://haofeixu.github.io/unimatch/) and code: [unimatch](https://github.com/autonomousvision/unimatch) for performing stereo matching with our new GMStereo model.
 The CUDA op in AANet is no longer required.
 [10 pretrained GMStereo models](https://github.com/autonomousvision/unimatch/blob/master/MODEL_ZOO.md) with different speed-accuracy trade-offs are also released.
-Check out the [Colab](https://colab.research.google.com/drive/1r5m-xVy3Kw60U-m5VB-aQ98oqqg_6cab?usp=sharing) to play with GMStereo in your browser!**
+Check out our [Colab demo](https://colab.research.google.com/drive/1r5m-xVy3Kw60U-m5VB-aQ98oqqg_6cab?usp=sharing) to play with GMStereo in your browser!**

 We propose a sparse points based intra-scale cost aggregation (ISA) module and a cross-scale cost aggregation (CSA) module for efficient and accurate stereo matching.